Royal Split: Prince William And Kate Middleton’s Charity Erases Prince Harry And Meghan Markle’s Names

 Finally, in July, The Duke and Duchess of Sussex moved to set up their own charity separate from the Duke and Duchess of Cambridge.
 Meghan and Harry announced last month that they were creating their own charity, called The Foundation of the Duke and Duchess of Sussex.

-Now, with their name removed from the original charity, the split is complete, and the event adds fuel the fire that many royal watchers see as evidence that the two couples aren’t able to get along.
+Now, with their name removed from the original charity, the split is complete, and the event adds fuel to the fire that many royal watchers see as evidence that the two couples aren’t able to get along.

 “Both couples will continue to work together on projects in the future, including on The Foundation’s mental health program, Heads Together,” the palace announced.
 “The Duke and Duchess of Cambridge and The Duke and Duchess of Sussex are incredibly proud of what they have achieved together through The Royal Foundation.
 They are especially proud to have established a charity that has had, and will continue to have, significant long-lasting impact, changing lives for the better.”